-|Delivery Type||6-Day Off-Campus|
+|Delivery type||6-Day Off-Campus|

-|ACE Recommendation||In the lower division baccalaureate/associate degree category, 2 semester hours in Fire Science or Fire Engineering.|
+|ACE recommendation||In the lower division baccalaureate/associate degree category, two semester hours in fire science or fire engineering.|

 |Comments||Student comments are not available at this time.|